-The world needs talented architectural designers and technologists.
-Learn to harness light, space, form and function to shape the built environment.
+The world needs talented architects and technologists.
+Learn to harness space, form and function to shape the built environment.

-We offer two programmes in this area - the Bachelor of Architectural Studies and the Master of Architecture (Professional).
+We offer two degrees in this discipline - the Bachelor of Architectural Studies and the Master of Architecture (Professional).
 Our Bachelor can lead to a career as an Architectural Technologist or Interior Architect.
-Or, when studied with the Master, prepares you to become a Registered Architect.
-The Master degree pathway will take you on a journey of ecological, technological, social and cultural understandings and enable you to design for bespoke situations and a variety of clients.
+When studied with the Master, it can prepare you to become a Registered Architect.
+Both degrees will take you on a journey of ecological design, technology, architectural communication, history, theory and science.